blackstork-io/fabric/docs/tutorial.md

 fabric render document.greeting
 ```

-If everything was set up correctly, the output should look like this:
+If everything was installed correctly, the output should look like this:

 ```shell
 $ fabric render document.greeting